ChiChou/grab.js/README.md

 * service: service name, same as the only arguments for `grabber.parser`
 * version: software version

-Notice that a `Parser` object instance can not be directly get from public API.
+Notice that a `Parser` object instance is not exported.
 This is by design.

 ## Command util